 Round Table Discussion (led by Ralph Wood)

 On Saturday afternoon the conference will feature a round table discussion of Flannery O’Connor scholars led by esteemed O’Connor scholar Ralph Wood.
-The panel will reflect on the following passage from O’Connor’s first novel, Wise Blood.
+The discussion will focus on the conference theme:

 The panel will consist of the following O’Connor scholars: